SwanseaUniversityMedical/multimorbidity_hypergraphs/README.md

 are looking for a general tool kit for hypergraphs including visualisation, check out hypernetx (https://github.com/pnnl/HyperNetX).

-A publication describing this code is currently under review.
+A publication describing what this code does can be found here: https://www.sciencedirect.com/science/article/pii/S1532046421002458

 Run tests using `pytest` in the top directory.